 It’s also important to work with a contractor who is familiar with modular construction.
 Modular building projects happen in half the time of conventional construction.
 That means processes are tight and streamlined.
 Materials are the exact same, but because foundations and site preparation are done at the same time the building is being constructed in the factory, it takes a modular building expert to know how to coordinate those two activities.

-For more information on how to build a permanent or temporary school using modular construction, click the button below to speak with an expert.
+For more information on how to build a permanent or temporary school using modular construction, click the button below.